VenturaNotes/Knowledge/- Topics/Repository.md

 ## Source[^2]
 - (repo) A location in which important data, such as program code, are stored.
+- repo: Short for repository, especially one used for storing source code
 ## References

 [^1]: https://spdload.com/blog/software-development-glossary/